tyssyt/Frontier/README.md

   See Classes

 #### Function Types
-  For arbitrary types T1, ..., TN and R T1, ..., TN -> R is the type of a function that takes arguments of Types T1, ..., TN and returns a value of Type R
+  Functions have special types of the form T1, ..., TN -> R, where T1, ..., TN are the types of the arguments and R is the return type.
   For example, the type of the plus operator on 32 bit integers is: int32, int32 -> int32.
   For functions without return values, we use the special type ().

 ### Structure of .front Files
   A frontier file starts with import statements.
-Importing will be reworked in the near future.
+Note that importing will be modified in the near future.

   Currently, if the imported name has no file extension, it will be looked up in the standard Library, otherwise it will be looked up in the file system.
   The imported files are parsed first, and all identifiers (classes, functions & fields) that are marked with the visibility modifier *export* are visible to the importer.